 This parameter defines the startpoint of the selected wavetable.
+Click on the inner dial and move your mouse to change values.
 A setting of 0 selects the first wave, the maximum setting selects the last wave of the wavetable.
 The actual wave position will be marked as a thin red line within the display.